WrestleMania III: Aftermath

 Roddy Piper went on to film Hell Comes to Frogtown and They Live and made sporadic appearances on television before finally returning to host a Piper's Pit segment at WrestleMania V. Piper continued to be active in professional wrestling at various points for more than two decades.
 The first televised match between André and Hogan after WrestleMania III was on The Main Event I on NBC on February 5, 1988, drawing a record 33 million viewers, making it the most-watched match in North American professional wrestling history.
 The angle surrounding this match was that after winning the match, André ended Hogan's four-year reign as WWF champion with the help of a worked screwjob finish involving twin referees Earl and Dave Hebner.
 Their feud culminated in a rematch at WrestleMania IV as part of a tournament to crown a new champion (both ended up being disqualified during the match for using a steel chair in front of referee Joey Marella).
 The Hogan/Andre match at WrestleMania IV was the first-ever WrestleMania rematch.

 Randy Savage continued to challenge Ricky Steamboat for the Intercontinental title in rematches at house shows across the country.
 Steamboat eventually lost the title to The Honky Tonk Man, and not long after, Savage became a face and feuded with Honky Tonk over the title.
 On September 4, 1987, Randy Savage won the King of the Ring by defeating King Kong Bundy.

 Twenty years later, WrestleMania 23 celebrated WrestleMania III by returning to the Detroit metropolitan area, showing footage from WrestleMania III, having Aretha Franklin ("Who's Zoomin' Who?" by Franklin was the theme song to WrestleMania III) sing "America the Beautiful", and having Kane scoop slam The Great Khali.
 WrestleMania 23 had the highest buyrate of any WrestleMania in history, before getting beaten by WrestleMania XXVIII.

 Also in 2007, WrestleMania III was re-released on DVD.
 The DVD included pre-WrestleMania interviews and matches, including the battle royal from Saturday Night's Main Event X that Hercules won, and optional pop-up trivia facts about the event.
 WrestleMania III was re-released on DVD on March 12, 2013.
 Fox Sports 1 later rebroadcast the event on May 12, 2020.

+The event's Hogan/Andre match was inducted into the "Immortal Moment" wing of the 2026 WWE Hall of Fame by Jimmy Hart, with Hogan's son Nick and Andre's daughter Robin accepting the induction of their parents; both Andre and Hogan were by this point in time deceased.